DataCurationWorkshop/HongKongCurationWorkshop/Day_3/Case_Study/Day_3_CaseStudySBDC.md

 2) streamlining submission of reusable data to open repositories, and
 3) organizing collections for access within and across field sites.

-### About geobiology
+**About Geobiology**

 Our initial case study has focused on the interdisciplinary field of geobiology, as conducted in the geothermal hot springs at Yellowstone National Park (YNP).
 Geobiologists study the interactions between microbial organisms and the sediments they live in and generate.
 The microbes living in the hot springs at YNP are particularly interesting for being _thermophiles_: they can only live in extremely hot temperatures.
 Thus, YNP has become an important research locality for scientists interested in understanding how life on earth may have originally evolved (many think that it may have emerged from similar, ancient hot springs or undersea volcanic vents), or even how life may evolve on other planets.
 Furthemore, there are quite a number of industrial applications to this work: _Taq polymerase_, an enzyme critical to DNA amplification, was first found and isolated from a bacterium living in the hot springs at YNP.

-### About Yellowstone National Park
+**About Yellowstone National Park**

 YNP was established as the USA's first national park in 1872, and is world famous for its numerous hot springs and geysers: the park includes more than 10,000 hydrothermal features, including more than 300 geysers.
 The majority of the park is located within the eroded caldera of a (still active!) ancient volcano, which last erupted 174,000 years ago.
 The site is still quite geologically active, and thus of enormous interest to a broad range of scientists:

 >The park's geothermal system is the visible expression of the immense Yellowstone volcano; they would not exist without the underlying magma body that releases tremendous heat.
 They also depend on sources of water, such as the mountains surrounding the Yellowstone Plateau.
 There, snow and rain slowly percolate through layers of permeable rock riddled with cracks.
 Some of this cold water meets hot brine directly heated by the shallow magma body.
 The water's temperature rises well above the boiling point but the water remains in a liquid state due to the great pressure and weight of the overlying water.
-The result is superheated water with temperatures exceeding 400°F. [link](http://www.nps.gov/yell/naturescience/hydrothermalsystems.htm)
+The result is superheated water with temperatures exceeding 400°F. (["Hydrothermal Systems"](http://www.nps.gov/yell/naturescience/hydrothermalsystems.htm))

 ![image](YNPmap.png)

 _Geothermal areas (red) and caldera (shaded) in Yellowstone National Park.
 (courtesy NPS)_

-## Minimum information guidelines:
+##Minimum information guidelines:

 Capturing context in the field is crucial for research on geothermal systems: all sampling locations need to be contextualized by their location relative to the feature vent, and by the water chemistry of the spring at the sampling point.
 These data points concretely situate sampling locations within a geothermal system, and can act as community recognized “anchor points” that help future researchers integrate diverse datasets.

 In Spring 2013, we held a stakeholders' workshop to begin generating more specific metadata requirements for geobiology data.
 Working with geobiologists and resource managers, we developed the following minimum information guidelines for different aspects of geobiology work at YNP:

-###MINIMUM INFORMATION ABOUT A FIELD TRIP
+**MINIMUM INFORMATION ABOUT A FIELD TRIP**

 1. Full name(s) of PI/Investigators, all members of the field party
 2. Permit number